-Is there a green way to wrap and send gifts this holiday season?
-Yes.
+Q: Is there an eco-friendly way to wrap and send gifts this holiday season?

 A: Admit it -- for years you've rolled your eyes every time Aunt Mildred carefully unwraps a gift so she can save the paper for next year.
 But maybe she has the right idea.
 Americans throw away 25 percent more trash between Thanksgiving and New Year's Day, according to the Environmental Protection Agency.
 Aunt Mildred-style recycling is one way to cut back, but there are other ways to make your gift-giving green.